Nobita006/facial-analysis-app/README.md

 # Al model for facial feature extraction and skin analysis.
 It also recommends dummy beauty products based on analysis.
 (Full stack + Al-ML)

+I made an app that recommends dummy beauty products based on facial features and skin analysis.
+(Full stack + Al-ML).
+It uses an Al model for facial feature extraction and skin analysis.
+Frontend is done in react.
+A Flask server is set up at the backend to handle image prediction and provide product recommendations.

 ## Screenshots

 1.